LBG Innovator’s Road Programme

 We initiated this programme because we want to strengthen the link between research and the economy.
 Researchers usually have some catching up to do in terms of entrepreneurial knowledge and access to relevant contacts.
 That is why it was important to us to not only provide these aspiring entrepreneurs with tailored support, but to also give them access to a huge network: Through IECT and NVS, the LBG Innovator‘s Road offers access to international experts, investors and companies.
 The programme brings together like-minded people from different research institutions and gives them an advantage that can make the difference between success or failure in business.

 LBG Innovator`s Road has a clear focus – finding best practice models for academic spin-offs.
-I was highly impressed about the quality of the selected projects of Batch #1 with ambitious and well informed founder teams.
+I was highly impressed about the quality of the selected projects with ambitious and well informed founder teams.
 The fact that founders from different academic institutions located across Austria team up and share their experience contributes great value to the projects.
 Moreover, the structured program and roadmap deliver high-end practical knowledge and guidance for spin-offs which is key for academic researchers.

 Lamin Ben Hamdane